 What does Hewlett Foundation focus on in its grantmaking?

-The Hewlett Foundation makes grants in education, environment, global development and population, performing arts, and the philanthropy sector, as well as to support disadvantaged communities in the Bay Area.
-In addition, the foundation reserves funding for special projects, and has two initiatives that are time-limited, one that is focused on cybersecurity and another related to U.S. democracy.
+The Hewlett Foundation makes grants in education, environment, gender equity and governance, performing arts, and the philanthropy sector, as well as to support disadvantaged communities in the San Francisco Bay Area.
+In addition, the foundation reserves funding for special projects and addresses other timely problems, such as challenges related to cybersecurity and U.S. democracy.
 The foundation’s grants are awarded solely for charitable purposes.

 How does the foundation determine what organizations to support?